Written by Terry Smith

 - Nylon handle with alloy lining

 This is a great, low priced little tool for weeding in tighter spaces such as between paving and the lawn.
-It has a 6.5 inch blade made from cold rolled steel and ideally shaped for cutting out weeds and dandelion roots without causing too much damage to the surrounding plants and vegetation.
+It has a 33cm blade made from cold rolled steel and ideally shaped for cutting out weeds and dandelion roots without causing too much damage to the surrounding plants and vegetation.
 The large handle has been ergonomically designed to sit comfortably in the hand, and the bright colour scheme will make it easy to find and harder to lose.
 The end of the handle is larger than the rest of it so you can place your palm on it to push into harder ground.
-At only 186 grams it is light enough to use all day without getting fatigued hands and wrists.

 - Designed specifically for getting rid of deep rooted weeds

-- Large egonomic handle with larger end for pushing with your palm
+- Large ergonomic handle with larger end for pushing with your palm

 - Bright colour scheme makes this tool easy to find

-5. Spear & Jackson Kew Gardens Razorsharp 7946KEW Folding Garden Knife
+4. Spear & Jackson Kew Gardens Razorsharp 7946KEW

 - Officially licensed by the Kew gardens experts